Raffaelbdl/kitae/README.md

 ```

 ## Overview

-FLAX_RL is a simple RL library with the goal of making it easy to use agents after training.
-To achieve that goal, all agents observe the `Base` abstract class implementation.
+FLAX_RL is designed as a polyvalent RL library.
+The goal is to make agents creation easier, as well as training and evaluating.

-FLAX_RL also aims at making it easier to use agents in single or multi-agents setups.
-It also aims at simplifying parallelized training.
+FLAX_RL's goals is also to make it easier to use agents in single or multi-agent setups, as well as vectorized environments.

-For research purposes, please use the original implementations for comparaison.
+For research purposes, please use the original implementations for comparison.

 ## Example Usage